Signs and Symptoms of Suboxone Use

 While many people may find an improvement in the quality of life as a result of getting off illicit drugs, they are still going to suffering physically and emotionally from the effects of an opiate when they take Suboxone.
 The best answer is to experience life drug-free and when that sobriety lasts the rest of one’s life, that is even better.

 The Narconon drug and alcohol rehabilitation program has an excellent record of producing sobriety in people who may have been addicted for years, even decades.
-The Narconon program is long-term and residential in most locations.
 Each person is guided through a tolerable withdrawal, well-supported with nutritional supplementation and one-on-work with staff, followed quickly by a deep detoxification process.
 This detox helps pull drug residues out of the fatty tissues where they tend to lodge.
-Those completing this step talk about the improved clarity of their thinking and better outlook on life.
+Those completing this step talk about the improved clarity of their thinking and a better outlook on life.
 Many people also talk about the reduced or even eliminated cravings they experience.

-There are fifty Narconon locations around the world.
+There are some 45 Narconon locations around the world.
 Learn more about this program that never uses any drugs as part of its treatment.
 Many families who have sent a loved one to one drug rehab after another have found that this was the last drug rehab they ever needed.
-Call 1-800-775-8750 today to find out how Narconon can help.